omokshyna/java-dead-links/README.md

 # Step 1
-Please suggest a PR with a java code implementing the below contract.
-Remember to implement a test verifying the output format also.
+Please suggest a PR with a
+* Java code implementing the below contract;
+* Test verifying the sys output correctness also, several options to consider
+  * Make use of `Before/After` junit annotations to replace/restore `System.out` `Writer`, see [SO](https://stackoverflow.com/a/1119559) answer for details
+  * See http://stefanbirkner.github.io/system-rules/ rules helping catching system output, `System.err and System.out` section in particular

 # Java dead links